 While blogging should be an important part of your marketing strategy from the very beginning, you should not expect instant results.
 Too many companies don’t see immediate results, so they think that blogging doesn’t work.
 They discontinue adding new content and miss out on the long-term benefits.

 Playing the long game.
 Realize that blogging is an investment that pays off over time, and when it does, the blog you published six months ago will continue to drive traffic to your website again and again.

 Publishing a regular blog is so much more than just slapping product information together and publishing it on your website.
 If done correctly, your blog library will show your company’s story in a way that brochures can never do.

-Blogging is an extremely effective marketing tool.
-In fact, companies that publish high-quality blogs on a consistent basis generate 67% more leads than their competitors that don’t.
+Blogging is a highly effective marketing tool.
+Companies that publish high-quality blogs consistently generate 67% more leads than their competitors that don’t.

-We hope these tips will help you avoid common blogging mistakes so you can successfully inform and engage your potential customers and increase both traffic and sales to new heights.
+We hope these tips will help you avoid common blogging mistakes to successfully inform and engage your potential customers and increase traffic and sales.